n2noon/inori/README.md

 Inori is also available on:
 - AUR as [inori](https://aur.archlinux.org/packages/inori) [maintained by @eshrh].
-- Nixpkgs unstable as [inori](https://github.com/NixOS/nixpkgs/blob/nixos-unstable/pkgs/by-name/in/inori/package.nix) [maintained by @stephen-huan and @esrh]
+- Nixpkgs unstable as [inori](https://github.com/NixOS/nixpkgs/blob/nixos-unstable/pkgs/by-name/in/inori/package.nix) [maintained by @stephen-huan and @eshrh]

 See [configuration.md](./CONFIGURATION.md) for config options, as well as a full list of all default keybindings.